Medication Search: Colestid

 How should I use this medication?

-The usual adult dose of colestipol ranges from 2 g to 16 g daily for the tablets, or 5 g to 30 g daily for the granules and orange granules, depending on circumstances.
+The usual adult dose of colestipol ranges from 2 g to 16 g daily, depending on circumstances.
 The medication may be given in a single dose or in divided doses.

 The tablets should be swallowed whole and not cut, chewed, or crushed.
 The prescribed amount of tablets can be taken with water or other fluids.
 The tablets should be taken with meals.